opendr-io/.github/profile/README.md

 ### Hi there 👋

-Cyberdyne Labs is a group of longtime security researchers and data scientists active in the research community.
+OpenDR Labs is a group of longtime security researchers and data scientists active in the research community.
 Most of us are veterans of security product companies and startups you may have heard of.
 Whenever we have some time, we start building.
 This year we have a few projects underway:

 CAUSALITY contains the output of a model predicting which CVEs are going to become 'hot' and get added to one or more watchlists.